 Spring Break is coming, and it’s time to make plans for the best one ever!
 Here’s 10 of our favorite Spring Break Destinations, from hikes in West Texas to never ending concerts by the beach, there is something for everyone during Spring Break in Texas!

 1. Galveston The beach resort town of Galveston combines history and fun with so much to do during Spring Break!
-Thrill with the rides at the Pleasure Pier that extends over the beach, ride the Galveston Duck Tours into Galveston Bay, delight in the rides at Schlitterbahn Galveston!
+Thrill with the rides at the Pleasure Pier that extends over the beach, ride the Galveston Duck Tours into Galveston Bay!
 Moody Gardens offers 3 unique pyramids, with an aquarium, rainforest and their Discovery Pyramid!
 They also have a boat tour of Galveston Bay and a waterpark!
 You’ll love the coastal shopping on the Historic Strand, watch for dolphins on a tour of Galveston Bay.
 Take advantage of the unique curve of the island to watch the sun rise on East Beach and set on West Beach.

 Explore Downtown Houston with kayaking tours at Discovery Green, take a tour of Minutemaid Stadium and walk or bike the trails around Buffalo Bayou!
 Levy Park will have all their amazing activities, including Children’s Bingo!
 Don’t miss watching the bats emerge from the Waugh Ave Bridge each evening and your children with delight with discoveries in the Museum District!
 Kids will love the activities and hands-on exhibits at the Children’s Museum of Houston!
-The Houston Museum of Natural Science offers so many amazing exhibits, including their Special Exhibits, BodyWorlds and Ramses the Great and the Gold of the Pharoahs.
-The Health Museum and Houston Zoo, are also located around Hermann Park!
+The Houston Museum of Natural Science offers so many amazing exhibits, including their Special Exhibit, Ramses the Great and the Gold of the Pharaohs.
+The Health Museum and Houston Zoo are also located around Hermann Park!

 3. South Padre Island